 Application ProcedureThe School of Occupational Therapy receives applications for doctoral program admission and all applicant credentials exclusively through the Occupational Therapy College Application Service (OTCAS), provided by the American Occupational Therapy Association (AOTA).
 This includes results from the Graduate Record Examination (GRE).
 The code for the School of Occupational Therapy at Belmont University with the GRE is 1203.
 More information is available at the GRE website.
 Full application instructions can be found on the Belmont University school page by clicking the "Participating Programs" link at www.otcas.org.

 Eligible candidates will be invited for an interview with a faculty member.
 Opportunities for individual interviews are offered during scheduled dates.

 Required After Acceptance

-If you are accepted in the OTD program, you will be required to be certified in cardiopulmonary resuscitation (CPR for infant, child and adult) and first aid training.
+If you are accepted into the OTD program, you will be required to be certified in cardiopulmonary resuscitation (CPR for infant, child and adult) and first aid training.
 You will also be required to submit results of a criminal background check.
 Background check information will be mailed to you in the summer preceding your first semester.